 I know that the last thing the world needs is another Super Bowl commercials top 5 list but since my beloved Pittsburgh Steelers weren’t playing in the big game again this year I had nothing better to do.
+Admittedly, my daily fantasy football team doing well helped me get over the disappointment of it being a Super Bowl without my team.
 I look at these ads not just as individual advertisements but also for qualities that I find important like how it fits into the brand strategy, how the ad features the product, of the ad gets your attention, and if it tells a story.
 So here are my best, worst, surprises and disappointments of the 2015 Super Bowl.

 TOP 5 COMMERCIALS